-FOX 29 (WTXF-TV) is known for popular programming such as "American Idol," "The Simpsons," "Bones,"and "Glee."
+FOX 29 (WTXF-TV) is known for popular programming such as "Empire" and "The Simpsons," America's longest-running sitcom, animated program and scripted primetime television series.
 It launched the tri-state area's first hour-long, prime time newscast, "FOX 29 Ten O'clock News" in 1986.
-Additional local programming includes "Good Day Philadelphia," the area's only all-local, all-live, morning program, weekdays from 4:25 to 10am, "The FOX 29 News at Five," weekdays from 5 to 6pm and "The FOX 29 News at Six," weekdays from 6 to 6:30pm and Saturdays and Sundays from 6 to 7pm.
+Additional local news programming includes "Good Day Philadelphia," the area's only all-local, all-live, morning program, weekdays from 4 to 10am, and weekends from 7 to 9am; "The FOX 29 News at Five," weekdays from 5 to 6pm and "The FOX 29 News at Six," weekdays from 6 to 6:30pm and Saturdays and Sundays from 6 to 7pm.

 Steady growth and success is the best description of FOX 29's development, which includes the following highlights:

 1965 Mr. Bill Fox, local business person, signs on WIBF-TV, Channel 29

 1969 The Taft Broadcasting Company acquires WIBF-TV; changes call letters to WTAF

 1986 WTAF-TV launches the area's first, prime time 10pm newscast, February 17th

 1986 WTAF-TV debuts the 30-minute weekend The Ten O'clock News in September

 1987 The TVX Broadcasting Company acquires WTAF-TV from Taft Broadcasting.
 WTAF -TV becomes a charter affiliate of the FOX Network

 1990 WTXF expands The Ten O'Clock News to one hour on weekdays, March 5th